pypa/packaging.python.org/source/overview.rst

 If you're developing software that will be deployed to machines you own, users' personal computers, or any other arrangement, read on.

+Web and mobile platforms
+************************

+Python's advances are leading it into new spaces.
+These days you can write a mobile app or web application frontend in Python.
+While the language may be familiar, the packaging and deployment practices are brand new.

+If you're using one of the following frameworks, you'll want to refer to their packaging guides:

+* Kivy
+* Brython
+* Beeware

+If you are *not* interested in using a framework or platform, or just wonder about some of the technologies and techniques utilized by the frameworks above, continue reading below.

 Depending on a pre-installed Python
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^